 AIB is not a CRICOS-registered provider and is unable to enrol Student Visa holders.

 AIB Policies and Procedures

-Please head over to the AIB Policy section of the website for relevant Policies and Proecdures, including but not limited to the Admissions Policy and Procedure, Credit Transfer Policy and Procedure, Student Support Policy and Procedure, Assessment Policies and Procedures, Dean’s Merit Award List Policy and Procedure, Awards and Graduation Policy and Procedure, Academic and Non-Academic Grievance Policy and Procedure, Academic Integrity Policy and Procedure, Diversity and Equity Policy and Procedure, Intellectual Property Policy and the Withdrawal and Deferral Policy and Procedure.
+Please head over to the AIB Policy section of the website for relevant Policies and Proecdures, including but not limited to the Admissions Policy and Procedure, Credit Transfer Policy and Procedure, Student Support Policy and Procedure, Assessment Policies and Procedures, Dean’s Merit Award List and Valedictorian Policy and Procedure, Awards and Graduation Policy and Procedure, Student Grievance Handling Policy and Procedure, Academic Integrity Policy and Procedure, Student Equity and Diversity Policy and Procedure, Intellectual Property Policy and the Withdrawal and Deferral Policy and Procedure.

 To ensure you have the necessary information at your fingertips, you should read the policy in conjunction with its associated procedure.

-The Academic and Non-Academic Grievances Policy and Procedure on the AIB Policies webpage provides details of how grievances are handled at AIB.
+The Student Grievance Handling Policy and Procedure on the AIB Policies webpage provides details of how grievances are handled at AIB.

 If you are not satisfied with any aspect of your studies, we would love the opportunity to resolve any grievance you may have on an informal basis.
 We encourage you to contact our Student Central team, in the first instance on:

 Telephone (we are available from 7am – 5:30pm (Adelaide time), Monday – Friday):